JoshBradshaw/joshbradshaw.github.io/projects/bloodtools.md

 Once the measurement protocol for blood oxygen saturation and hematocrit had been established and verified by Portnoy, a clinical research group at the hospital wanted to begin using it for experimental imaging.
 Their plan was to image women with high risk pregnancies, and use the measurements to estimate whether the fetuses exhibited a range of conditions including fetal anemia, hypoxia, and congenital heart defects.

-While the clinical researchers were highly skilled at identifying anatomy in MRI, they did not have the software acumen to carry out the measurement protocol as it was.
+While the clinical researchers were highly skilled at identifying anatomy in MRI, they did not have the software acumen to carry out the measurement protocol using the scripts that the researchers were using.
 It was necessary to create a commercialized version of the measurement procedure that made it as simple as possible to carry out the measurements and do the analysis while keeping up with the demanding pace of the clinical setting.

 ## Display Design

 To design the analysis tool, I spent a day shadowing the clinical researchers while they were scanning a pregnant volunteer.
-I observed the way they went about locating the blood vessels, and took notes on how they organized and saved the image files.
+I observed the way they went about locating the fetal blood vessels, and took notes on how they organized and saved the image files.
 During these sessions, I discovered that fetal blood vessels are difficult to spot, and that the researchers often make use of image windowing and artificial color to locate the smaller vessels.
 Artificial color is useful, because it makes flowing blood stand out against the background more.

 Based on these observations, I built a tool that allowed the researchers to pan through the images.
 To make the process as efficient as possible, the image was displayed in both greyscale and  artificial color side by side.
 They could zoom into or pan around either image, or change the windowing to enhance the contrast.